Compassionate Love Blog: Displaying compassion for those who struggle with mental illness (c)2017 Nancy Virden, Always the Fight Ministry

 The National Coalition to Prevent Domestic Violence (NCADV) asserts that abusers may practice their crimes without censure because domestic violence is often handled inappropriately.
 The NCADV website mentions several reasons why a domestic abuser may find freedom to grow more abusive or broaden the scope of abuse:

-- Reinforcement of clergy and secular counselors of “saving” a couple’s relationship at all costs, rather than the goal of stopping the violence.
+- Reinforcement by clergy and counselors to “save” a couple’s relationship at all costs, rather than understanding the goal of stopping the violence.

 - Lack of support to victims by police officers and law enforcement who may treat violence as a “domestic dispute,” instead of a crime where one person is physically attacking another person.
 Often, victims of abuse are arrested and charged by law enforcement even if they are only defending themselves against the batterer.